 "What a day…chaos and intrigue, Autumn would have loved it.
 When was the last time I talked to her?
 Easter?
 She was always so fearless.
 Mom and Dad, all they did was encourage it, then where were they when someone needed to watch her… I'll call in a couple of days."

-He had hated every moment of babysitting his little sister back then.
 As he sat there and lingered in the past, he began to understand how much of his parenting style had formed out of his own youth.
 Children should be a process and not a goal.
 He had taken care of his kids, and actually cared for them, guided them, without smothering them in his personality.
 They would have the things he had wanted.
 Generations swing like a pendulum.

 'Every good scientist is half B. F. Skinner and half P. T. Barnum.'

 When he heard this as a teen, he had only understood half of it.
 Later, he came to loath the idea behind the statement.
 Now, for his children, he would bow at the altar.
-If the dean wanted a pound of his flesh, if she was taking him to the board, he needed to give them something else instead.
+If the Dean wanted a pound of his flesh, if she was taking him to the board, he needed to give them something else instead.
 He did not have to make them say 'yes', just not 'no', or vice-versa, or whatever.
-The grinning moon laughed at his folly.
+The moon laughed at his folly.
 He tuned it out, and bounced between reports and spreadsheets, most of them unpublished, searching.
 If there was no red meat to dazzle them with, perhaps there was at least some good baloney in here.

 'You're not the first scientist to get lost chasing fantasy.
 Don't waste the rest of your career on this.'

 This was not helping.
 Nothing was helping.
 Nicolas stood and stretched a little, trying to get the weight off of his tailbone.
-A queen-sized bed, which he still slept on his side of, a nightstand, a wood table desk for his laptop with a forest green desk lamp and an office chair with a broken piston, this was his room, the master bedroom upstairs.
+A queen-sized bed, which he still slept on his side of, a nightstand, a wood table desk for his laptop with a forest green porcelain desk lamp and an office chair with a broken piston, this was his room, the master bedroom upstairs.
 He needed nothing else, at least nothing that he was willing to spend the effort on buying.
 His room was not large, nothing in this duplex home was.
-The kid's two rooms up top were even smaller, positively miniscule, and he got to hear all about it each time something checked into their room, and never checked out.
+The kid's two rooms up top were even smaller, positively miniscule, and he got to hear all about it each time something checked into one of their rooms, and never checked out.

 "Maybe I should look at the latest CERN data.
 Maybe there is something there to suggest another closed loop string not locked into our dimension."
 Nicolas opened his window to let the cool night breeze circulate around his body before sliding back into his seat.
 That little bit of a breeze leaking in swept out a long hot summer day.